dboddie-canonical-work/disgorged-docs/interface-management.rst

 Many interfaces are automatically connected when a snap is installed, and this ability is a property of either the interface itself, or the snap.

-Automatically connecting interfaces include the `network <the-network-interface.md>`__, `audio-playback <the-audio-playback-interface.md>`__ and `opengl <the-opengl-interface.md>`__ interfaces.
+Automatically connecting interfaces include the :ref:`network <the-network-interface>`, :ref:`audio-playback <the-audio-playback-interface>` and :ref:`opengl <the-opengl-interface>` interfaces.
 This *auto-connection* ability is carefully reviewed for each interface, where permissiveness, security and privacy implications, and the expectations of the user, are all considered.

-A snap’s developer can also request that an interface is connected automatically through a `manual review process <permission-requests.md>`__.
+A snap’s developer can also request that an interface is connected automatically through a :ref:`manual review process <permission-requests>`.
 As above, these requests are carefully considered and reviewed before being granted or denied.

-Interfaces not connected automatically require the user to make a manual connection (see below), such as the `camera <the-camera-interface.md>`__, `removable-media <the-removable-media-interface.md>`__ and `audio-record <the-audio-record-interface.md>`__ interfaces.
+Interfaces not connected automatically require the user to make a manual connection (see below), such as the :ref:`camera <the-camera-interface>`, :ref:`removable-media <the-removable-media-interface>` and :ref:`audio-record <the-audio-record-interface>` interfaces.
 Manual connections enable the user to have a complete control over what kind of access they allow.

 If a snap is installed prior to an interface being granted auto-connect permission, and permission is subsequently granted and the snap updated, when the installed snap updates, the interface will be auto-connected.

-For more technical details on how interface auto-connections are processed, see `The interface auto-connection mechanism <the-interface-auto-connection-mechanism.md>`__.
+For more technical details on how interface auto-connections are processed, see :ref:`The interface auto-connection mechanism <the-interface-auto-connection-mechanism>`.

-   ⓘ See the *Auto-connect* column in the `Supported interfaces <supported-interfaces.md>`__ table for which interfaces are connected automatically.
+   ⓘ See the *Auto-connect* column in the :ref:`Supported interfaces <supported-interfaces>` table for which interfaces are connected automatically.

 .. raw:: html